 - · The scope of activity the non-compete prohibits.

-- The non-compete's:
+- · The non-compete's:

 - duration; and

 - geographic scope.

-Some states have passed laws limiting the duration or geographic scope of enforceable non-competes or prohibiting certain non-competes entirely.
+Some states have passed laws limiting the duration or geographic scope of enforceable non-competes or prohibiting certain non-competes entirely (see Practice Note, Non-Compete Agreements with Employees: Jurisdiction-Specific Limitations on Non-Competes).
 For example:

-- Hawaii law prohibits software development and information technology companies from requiring employees to enter into non-compete and non-solicit agreements as a condition of employment (Haw.
-Rev. Stat. § 480-4(d); see Legal Update, Hawaii Bans Non-Compete and Non-Solicit Clauses in High Tech Employment). - Connecticut and Rhode Island passed laws restricting the use of physician non-compete agreements.
+Hawaii law prohibits software development and information technology companies from requiring employees to enter into non-compete and non-solicit agreements as a condition of employment (Haw.
+Rev. Stat. § 480-4(d); see Legal Update, Hawaii Bans Non-Compete and Non-Solicit Clauses in High Tech Employment).

+- Connecticut and Rhode Island passed laws restricting the use of physician non-compete agreements.
 For example: - in Connecticut, a physician's non-compete cannot exceed one year or be beyond 15 miles from the primary site where the physician practices, and is unenforceable if a physician is terminated without cause (Conn.
 Gen. Stat.
-Ann. § 20-14p); and - Rhode Island law prohibits virtually all non-competition or patient non-solicitation provisions that restrict the ability of a physician to practice medicine (R.I.
+Ann. § 20-14p); and - Rhode Island law prohibits virtually all noncompetition or patient non-solicitation provisions that restrict the ability of a physician to practice medicine (R.I.
 Gen. Laws § 5-37-33).